jmrozmus/Estimating-the-Intrinsic-Dimension-of-Human-Knowledge/README.md

-# Estimating the Intrinisic Dimension of Human Knowledge
+# Estimating the Intrinsic Dimension of Human Knowledge

 ### Background and Motivation